-The class of bounded linear B-Fredholm operators, which is a natural extension of the class of Fredholm operators, was introduced in \cite{P7}, and the class of unbounded linear closed B-Fredholm operators acting on a Banach space was studied in \cite{P33}.
+The class of bounded linear B-Fredholm operators, which is a natural extension of the class of Fredholm operators was introduced in \cite{P7}, and the class of unbounded linear closed B-Fredholm operators acting on a Banach space was studied in \cite{P33}.

-Recall \cite{CA-1} that a linear bounded operator is called a meromorphic operator if $ \lambda = 0$ is the only possible point of accumulation of $\sigma(T)$ and every non-zero isolated point of $\sigma(T)$ is a pole of the resolvent $R_\texttt{{ $\mu $}}(T)= (T-\mu I)^{-1},$ defined on the resolvent set $\rho(T)$ of $T.$ If we also require that each non-zero eigenvalue of T have finite multiplicity, then $T$ will be called a Riesz operator.
+Recall \cite{CA-1} that a bounded linear operator $T$ is called a meromorphic operator if $ \lambda = 0$ is the only possible point of accumulation of its spectrum $\sigma(T)$ and every non-zero isolated point of $\sigma(T)$ is a pole of the resolvent $R_\texttt{{ $\mu $}}(T)= (T-\mu I)^{-1}$ of $T,$ which is defined on the resolvent set $\rho(T)$ of $T.$ If we also require that each non-zero eigenvalue of T has finite multiplicity, then $T$ will be called a Riesz operator.

 A first result linking bounded B-Fredholm operators to the class $ \mathfrak{M}$ of linear bounded meromorphics operators comes from the following theorem, established in \cite[Theorem 2.11]{P13}.

 \bet Let $ T \in L(X).$ Then $T$ is a meromorphic operator if and only if $ \sigma_{BF} (T)= \{ \lambda \in \mathbb{C} \mid T - \lambda I \text {\, is not a B-Fredholm operator } \} \subset \{0\}.$ \eet